talmi/IOAM-Ping-Demo/README.md

 git apply icmpv6-loopback.patch
 ```

-Proceed with making and installing the kernel, e.g., by following the instructions on:
+Proceed with making* and installing the kernel, e.g., by following the instructions on:
 https://phoenixnap.com/kb/build-linux-kernel

+*Note: "CONFIG_IPV6_IOAM6_LWTUNNEL" must be enabled before compiling (e.g., with "make menuconfig") in order to be able to add the Pre-allocated Trace Option-Type to packets.

 ## Patching iputils

-Get the latest iputils code:
+Get the iputils code:

 https://github.com/iputils/iputils